intbio/nuclLEGO/README.md

 nuclLEGO
 ========

-Nucleosome LEGO project: 3D printed models of nucleosomes as construction sets
+Nucleosome LEGO project: 3D printed models of nucleosomes
 --------

 The goal of the project is to create 3D printed models of nucleosomes that can be assembled from separately printed parts.